Nicole-LijuanChen/Patterns-in-Amazon-customer-ratings/README.md

 Ttest result:
 pvalue=0.0009 (smaller than alpha 0.01 )

-So I have 99% confidence to  conclude that the mean ratings of mean ratings of Beauty is 10% greater than that of Books.
+So I have 99% confidence to  conclude that the mean ratings of Beauty is 10% greater than that of Books.